ewolff/microservice/docker-vagrant/README.md

 - Go to directory `microservice-demo` and run `mvn package` there
 - Change to the directory `docker-vagrant` and run `vagrant up`.
 Each time you start the Vagrant VM the Docker containers will be started, too.
-- Use `vagrant halt` to shut down the system or `vagrant destroy` to to delete the VM.
-Login to the VM using `vagrant ssh`.
-Do a new provisioning using `vagrant provision` .
-Then the containers will be rebuild.

 The result should be: